 A cow laying down with their front legs propped under them may not be a cause for concern.
 However, a cow laying down prone needs attention.

-As with most mammals in their final days of pregnancy, it could just be that your cow is tired and needs more of a rest, so they're laying down more often than usual.
+As with most mammals in their final days of pregnancy, it could just be that your cow is tired and needs more of a rest.
+Because of this they may lay down more often than usual.
 If you suspect a problem, such as nerve issues, you can attempt to help the cow move to a better position and relieve this issue by using a hip clamp.

-A hip clamp attaches to the hindquarters of the cow, and you can use a tractor to help hoist them up to their feet.
+A hip clamp attaches to the hindquarters of the cow.
+You can use a tractor to help hoist them up to their feet.

 What is Milk Fever